seanthw/ffmpeg-image-utils/README.md

 -   `-p, --portrait <WxH>`: Set dimensions for portrait images (default: 480x600).
 -   `-o, --output <dir>`: Set the output directory (default: `cropped_images`).
 -   `-f, --file <file>`: Process a single file instead of all images in the directory.
+-   `-d, --directory <dir>`: Process all images in the specified directory.

 ### Example